-Note \ - Long-term liabilities
+Note - Long-term liabilities

-The following schedule details the District's long-term liability and obligation activity for the year ended June 30, 2023:
+The following schedule details the District's long-term liability and obligation activity for the year ended June 30, 2024:

-Balance July 1, 2022 (as restated) Additions Reductions Balance June 30, 2023 Due within 1 year
+Balance July 1, 2023 Additions Reductions Balance June 30, 2024 Due within 1 year Bonds payable: General obligation bonds Revenue bonds Discounts/premiums Total bonds payable Certificates of participation payable Financed purchases Leases payable Subscriptions liability Asset retirement obligations Net pension and other postemployment benefits liability Insurance claims payable Compensated absences payable Total long-term liabilities

-Bonds payable: , ,

-General obligation bonds

-Revenue bonds

-Discounts/premiums Total bonds payable

-Certificates of participation

-payable

-Financed purchases

-Leases payable

-Subscriptions liability

-Asset retirement obligations Net pension and other

-postemployment benefits

-liability

-Insurance claims payable

-Compensated absences

-payable Total long tarm liabilities

-Total long-term liabilities

-County Community College District (College) Use at District's discretion Notes to financial statements June 30, 2023 Complete the following sentence if the District had short-term or long-term debt outstanding.
+Complete the following sentence if the District had short-term or long-term debt outstanding.
 GASB Statement No. 88, paragraph 5.a.

-The District also had (an) unused line(s) of credit in the amount of \$ In the following bonds, certificates of participation, and financed purchase disclosures, the District should disclose summarized information about assets pledged as collateral for the debt and terms specified in the debt agreement related to significant (1) events of default with finance-related consequences, (2) termination events with finance-related consequences, and (3) subjective acceleration clauses.
+The District also had (an) unused line(s) of credit in the amount of \$

+In the following bonds, certificates of participation, and financed purchase disclosures, the District should disclose summarized information about assets pledged as collateral for the debt and terms specified in the debt agreement related to significant (1) events of default with finance-related consequences, (2) termination events with finance-related consequences, and (3) subjective acceleration clauses.
 The District should also separate information regarding (a) direct borrowings and direct placements of debt from (b) other debt.
 GASB Statement No. 88, paragraphs 5 and 6.

 The District is not required to disclose collateral pledged as a security for a lease if that collateral is solely the asset underlying the lease.
 (GASB Statement No. 87, paragraph 39) If the District has issued debt for which the principal and interest payments are secured by lease payments, describe the existence, terms, and conditions of options by the lessee to terminate the lease or abate payments.
-(GASB 87, paragraph 57 [d]) Bonds -The District's bonded debt consists of various issues of general obligation and revenue bonds that are generally callable (noncallable) with interest payable semiannually (annually).
+(GASB Statement No. 87, paragraph 57 [d])

+Bonds-The District's bonded debt consists of various issues of general obligation and revenue bonds that are generally callable (noncallable) with interest payable semiannually (annually).
 Bond proceeds pay primarily for acquiring or constructing capital facilities.
-Bonds have also been issued to advance-refund previously issued bonds.
-The District repays general obligation bonds from voter-approved property taxes.
-Revenue bonds are repaid from tuition and fees and dormitory rentals and fees.
-Modify as necessary.
-Include the following as applicable.
-During the year, the District issued general obligation bonds totaling \$ to describe the purpose .
-In addition, revenue bonds totaling \$ were issued to describe the purpose .
-Of the total general obligation bond and revenue bond amounts originally authorized, \$ and \$, respectively, remain unissued.
-If all the authorized bonds were issued, delete the preceding sentence.
-The following bonds were outstanding at June 30, 2023: Original amount Amount Maturity Interest Outstanding Description authorized issued ranges rates principal General obligation bonds General obligation bonds-refunding Revenue bonds Revenue bonds-refunding
+Bonds have also been issued to advance-refund

+(Coll Notes to financial stat June 30, 2024 ege) Use at District's dis cretion previously issued bonds.
+The Revenue bonds are repaid frou Include the following as apply to describe the purpopurpose.
+Of the total general obligation respectively, remain unissued The following bonds were out om tuition and fe blicable.
+During ose.
+In addition, bond and rever es and dormitory the year, the Dist revenue bonds t nue bond amount prized bonds we rentals and fe crict issued gel otaling \$ ts originally au ees.
+Modify neral obligate were issued thorized, \$ as necessary. ion bonds totaling d to describe the and \$, Description General obligation bonds General obligation bonds- refunding Revenue bonds Revenue bonds-refunding Original amount authorized Amount issued \$ Maturity ranges Interest rates Outstanding principal \$